Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Crispy is the front of your teeth, crunchy is the back of your teeth.
 - Our problem-solving skills can often be overshadowed by our problem-creating abilities.
 - Never speak unless your words are more beautiful than silence.
+- But don't tell no lie about me, and I won't tell truths 'bout you. - **Kendrick Lamar**
+- Books hold most of the secrets of the world, most of the thoughts that men and women have had.
+And when you are reading a book, you and the author are alone together—just the two of you.
+A library is a good place to go when you feel unhappy, for there, in a book, you may find encouragement and comfort.
+A library is a good place to go when you feel bewildered or undecided, for there, in a book, you may have your question answered.
+Books are good company, in sad times and happy times, for books are people—people who have managed to stay alive by hiding between the covers of a book. - **EB White**